cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 ### Limitations
 - As some features are highly correlated, implementing a more sophisticated outlier detection algorithm coupled with current domain knowledge-based outlier detection may further improve the results.
 - In practice, gold difference at the 15-minute mark does not guarantee the outcome of the game.
-For example, for team compositions that are late game-focused, a gold deficit at the 15-minute mark may not effect the outcome of the game.
-Therefore, incorporating the champion compositions of both teams may increase prediction accuracy.
+For example, for team compositions that are 個late game-focused, a gold deficit at the 15-minute mark may not affect the outcome of the game.
+Therefore, incorporating the champion compositions of both teams may further increase prediction accuracy.
 - Incorporating player metadata (e.g., proficiency of champion, rank) may also increase prediction accuracy, as the current dataset assumes that all players are homogenous.